Ty-Matthews-VisualStudio/Wally/Source/README.md

 CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 ```

+## Revision History
+###2023-01-31 (current debug release):
+- Added support for custom Quake2 engine flags and contents when editing .WAL file properties.
+Users can now specify their own custom bitmask settings using JSON following [this schema](https://ty-matthews.github.io/Wally/json/schema/texture_properties.wal.json), or just copy and edit the default files.
+The application will search for folders underneath the .\Wally\json\.wal folder structure.
+Any folder found there will be searched for two files: **flags.json** and **content.json**.
+If those files are found and the JSON is valid, the application will add that folder name as a custom engine that is selectable when viewing the .WAL file properties dialog box.
+Changing the engine will dynamically enable/disable the appropriate flags and contents checkboxes.
+- Corrected some memory leak issues with CColorOptimizer
+- Rebuilt many parts of Batch Conversion multi-threading to correct for spurious crashes
+- Rebuilt Visual Studio solution using source files for Visual Studio 2022
+- Updated JPEG library to version 9e
+- Updated libpng library to version 1.6.39
+- Updated zlib library to version 1.2.13
+- Added boost library version 1.81.0 for a variety of useful functions (JSON parsing a primary one)
+- Updated RegistryHelper and MemBuffer classes to more modern versions
+- Added InitFromResource function to MemBuffer class to support loading of RCDATA objects out of .exe file